 Ear molds are a custom-fit product worn inside the ears.
 They may be used with hearing aids, for hearing protection, or for recreational use.
 In order to obtain a custom ear mold, a cast of the ear must be taken.
 This is done through the use of a two-part silicone injected into the ear canal.
 And, the process takes approximately three to five minutes.
 This is to be performed only by a hearing care specialist.

 When an ear mold is attached to a behind-the-ear (BTE) hearing aid, it improves the comfort and reduces feedback (whistling).

-Recreational uses of custom fit ear molds include swimming protection to help prevent water from entering the ear, custom head phones for increased comfort while listening to music and better fit during high impact activities, and as in-ear monitors for performers.
+Recreational uses of custom fit ear molds include swimming protection to help prevent water from entering the ear, and custom head phones for increased comfort while listening to music.
+Additionally, they provide better fit during high impact activities, and for in-ear monitors for performers.